Medicare Hospice Eligibility Criteria.

 What is Medicare?

-Medicare is a federal health insurance program for senior citizens age 65 or older, individual diagnosed with end-stage renal disease, and certain younger individuals with qualifying disabilities.
+Medicare is a federal health insurance program for senior citizens age 65 or older and certain younger individuals with qualifying disabilities.

 Medicare coverage is divided into four parts: